 While some medical professionals still use tender points as part of diagnosis, it is not always a reliable diagnostic tool.

 A wide range of treatments can help people cope with fibromyalgia pain.
 They include:

 - stress management

 - alternative approaches, such as acupuncture, massage, and chiropractic therapy

-Anyone experiencing pain accompanied by other severe symptoms, such as heart palpitations or difficulty breathing, should seek medical attention right away.
+Anyone experiencing pain accompanied by other severe symptoms, such as heart palpitations or difficulty breathing, should immediately seek medical attention.

-While the condition is chronic, and there is no definitive cure, most people can develop a treatment and management plan that allows them to live normally.
-Still, it may take time to receive an accurate diagnosis and find the right combination of therapies.
+While the condition is chronic and there is no definitive cure, most people can develop a treatment and management plan.
+However, it may take time to receive an accurate diagnosis and find the right combination of therapies.

 Fibromyalgia does not lead to other disorders, is not fatal, and does not damage the muscles.
 However, some find that the severity of symptoms changes over time.

 Frequently asked questions

 Below are frequently asked questions about fibromyalgia in women.